Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 Donald Schön (1983), identified differences between in reflection-on-action and reflection-in-action.

-Reflection-on-action is referred to as “reflective practice” which occurs when you explore an experience and you identify what happened, what your role is in the experience, including your behavior, thoughts, and emotions.
+Reflection-on-action is referred to as "reflective practice" which occurs when you explore an experience and you identify what happened, what your role is in the experience, including your behaviour, thoughts, and emotions.

-In order to be a successful reflective teacher Larivee (1999) identified the attributes of being open-minded, responsible, being able to reflect on and learn from experience, engage in ongoing inquiry, solicit feedback from others, remain open to alternative perspectives, take action to align with new knowledge and understandings, are committed to continuous improvement in practice, strive to align behavior with values and beliefs, and seek to discover what is true.
+In order to be a successful reflective teacher Larivee (1999) identified the attributes of being open-minded, responsible, being able to reflect on and learn from experience, engage in ongoing inquiry, solicit feedback from others, remain open to alternative perspectives, take action to align with new knowled ge and understandings, are committed to continuous improvement in practice, strive to align behaviour with values and beliefs, and seek to discover what is true.

 Sue Dawson (2023) suggests that movement can also support reflection, suggesting simple activities such as walking and talking about an issue with colleagues.